 - Passage of the departmental qualifying examination at the master’s level

-- Master's degree from an accredited university or college
+- Master's degree from an accredited university or college for unconditional admission

 - Official transcript(s)

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following:

 - Minimum 525 TOEFL PBT score (paper-based version)